Bengaluru: BBMP stops transfers of officers, staff due to Covid-19 crisis

 Bengaluru braces for week-long lockdown from today

-The state government on Saturday announced a complete lockdown in Benqaluru Urban and Rural districts from 8 PM on July 14 to 5 AM on July 22.
+The state government on Saturday announced a complete lockdown in Bengaluru Urban and Rural districts from 8 PM on July 14 to 5 AM on July 22.

 The decision comes after it is appearing that the state is finding it hard to manage ambulances, beds, ICUs and ventilators for Covid patients and control rising number of cases.